TirelessClock/spacex-prediction-model/README.md

 ## Outcome:

-Logistic Regression model built using
+Logistic Regression model built using sklearn and GridSearchCV returned the following result:

 ## Side Notes: